The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: A random features model

 \section{A random features model}

-We next discuss a data distribution which fits within our general setting but is expected to be asymptotically equivalent to random features models, i.e. two-layers neural networks with random first layer weights.
 Random features methods originate in the work of Neal \cite{neal1996priors}, Balcan, Blum, Vempala \cite{balcan2006kernels}, and of Rahimi, Recht \cite{rahimi2008random}.
 A sequence of recent papers \cite{jacot2018neural,du2018gradient,chizat2018note} suggests that in the so-called `lazy training' regime, the behavior of multilayer networks is well approximated by certain random features model, whereby the randomness is connected with the initialization of the training process.

-As mentioned in the previous section, \cite{mei2019generalization} derived the asymptotic generalization error of random features ridge regression (under square loss).
-While features are highly non-Gaussian in this model, \cite{mei2019generalization} also proved a universality result: the test error is the same as for a model with Gaussian features, whose correlation structure is the same as for the random features.
-A related phenomenon arises for kernel inner product random matrices, see \cite{cheng2013spectrum,fan2019spectral}.
-Here we conjecture that a similar universality phenomenon holds for classification, and derive the test error for the resulting Gaussian covariates model.
+Under this model the feature vectors $\bx_i$ are obtained by mapping the covariates $\bz_i$ through a nonlinear featurization map, see Eqs.~\eqref{eq:ERM2} and \eqref{eq:FirstRF} and further explanation below.
+In particular, $\bx_i$ is non-Gaussian.
+Our approach to the analysis of this model will be based on \emph{universality}.
+Namely, the asymptotics of the margin and prediction error under the random feature models is the same as for a Gaussian model with matching second order statistics.

+Universality results under random features models were proved for ridge regression in \cite{mei2019generalization}, strongly convex empirical risk minimization in \cite{hu2022universality} and nonconvex empirical risk minimization in \cite{montanari2022universality}.
+(See also \cite{cheng2013spectrum,fan2019spectral} for related results in the context of random matrix theory.)
+For technical reasons, these results do not apply to max-margin classification, and we present an extension in a companion paper \cite{montanari2023universality_MaxMargin}.